OpenTranslationBible/open-bible/en-GB/55.2 Timothy/md/2-timothy-02.md

 ## 2 Timothy 2:11

-This saying is reliable:
+This saying is trustworthy:

-> If we have died with Him,
+> For, if we have died with Him,
 > we shall also live with Him;

 ## 2 Timothy 2:12